araobp/compact-rag/README.md

 Find "vec0.so" in ./dist directory.

-## Reference documents and chunk generation
+## Reference documents and chunk generation for RAG

 - [Reference Documents](./ref/virtual_showroom)
 - [Chunks.ipynb](./ref/Chunks.ipynb)

-## API server based on Flask
+## RAG as an API server based on Flask

 ...